-(2) Neither general nor specific exemptions are established automatically for any system of records.
+(2) Neither a general nor a specific exemption is established automatically for any system of records.
 The Heads of the DoD Components maintaining the system of records must make a determination whether the system is one for which an exemption properly may be claimed and then propose and establish an exemption rule for the system.
-No system of records within the Department of Defense shall be considered exempted until the Head of the Component has approved the exemption and an exemption rule has been published as a final rule in the Federal Register (See § 310.30(e)).
+No system of records within the Department of Defense shall be considered exempted until the Head of the Component has approved the exemption and an exemption rule has been published as a final rule in the Federal Register (See § 310.30(e).)